UKHO/docs/docs/linux-workstations/citrix.md

 ## Download and install Citrix Receiver

-- Open a browser and navigate to the [Receiver for Linux download page](https://www.citrix.com/en-gb/downloads/citrix-receiver/linux/receiver-for-linux-latest.html)
+- Open a browser and navigate to the [Citrix Receiver for Linux download page](https://www.citrix.com/en-gb/downloads/citrix-receiver/linux/receiver-for-linux-latest.html)
 - Navigate to the bottom of the page and download the relevant option from Debian Packages or RedHat packages.
 Both Web client and Full client seem to work
-- Use your package manager (apyt/yum/dnf) to install the downloaded package
+- Use your package manager (apt/yum/dnf) to install the downloaded package
 - In the instructions below, the install location is referred to as $CITRIX_HOME.
-Normally this will be ```/opt/Citrix/ICAClient but YMMV```
+Normally this will be ```/opt/Citrix/ICAClient``` but YMMV

 ## Configure certificates

 For some reason, Citrix Receiver for Linux does not work out of the box on Linux.
 This appears to be down to not shipping with the correct certificates.
 The steps below describe how to correct this for Ubuntu and other distros.
-Be warned, however, that the instructions for all distros require access to a working Ubuntu install.
+Be warned, however, that the instructions for all distros may require access to a working Ubuntu install.

 ### Ubuntu